Grim-/OutwardSuperSimpleExample/README.md

 Remember when we talked about everything being GameObjects in the scene and GameObjects are made up of components?

-Something you will do very often while working with any Unity game is using the GetComponent<T>() function to get a reference to a component where T is the type (the class) of component you wish to retrieve (aslong as it's base is MonoBehaviour!)
+Something you will do very often while working with any Unity game is using the [GetComponent](https://docs.unity3d.com/ScriptReference/GameObject.GetComponent.html) function to get a reference to a component where T is the type (the class) of component you wish to retrieve (aslong as it's base is MonoBehaviour!)
 This could be the Inventory (ItemContainer), the Status/BuffDebuffs (StatusEffectMngr), the one we want is the Character component.
 I'd encourage you to check out DNSpy and see all the methods and properties available.

 ```c#
 	public void Awake()